-Spinal cord or brain injuries that result in paralysis can be one of the most devastating injuries for victims of serious accidents like car, slip and fall, and workplace accidents.
+Brain or spinal cord injuries that result in paralysis can be one of the most devastating injuries for victims of car accidents, workplace accidents and slip and falls.
 It literally will change the victim’s and his family’s lives forever both financially and emotionally.
 However, even if a person becomes paralyzed from the neck down, he can maintain some independence in his day-to-day life through the use of assistive tools and technology.

 Five Assistive Tools That Can Help Paralysis Victims